miyaichi/Minimalisp/README.md

 make          # builds web/interpreter.js + .wasm
 ```

 `make` uses a repo-local `.emscripten-cache/` (created automatically) so the build works even in sandboxed environments.
 Serve the `web/` directory with any static file server to exercise the browser REPL.
+The resulting `.data` bundle includes `standard-lib.lisp`, so rerun `make` after editing that file to update the browser build.

 ### Compile native binary (optional)